ReedOnePeck/Mind-Omni/README.md

 `-- 数据集说明.txt
 ```

-Before running any stage, replace hardcoded dataset paths with your local root:
+Before running any stage, set the dataset root to your local `NSD_complete` path:

 ```bash
 export NSD_DATA_ROOT=/path/to/NSD_complete